-With the added complexity of growing data volumes, and ever changing workloads, database performance tuning and optimization is now necessary to maximize resource utilization and system performance.
+With the added complexity of growing data volumes and ever changing workloads, database performance tuning and MySQL query optimization is now necessary to maximize resource utilization and system performance.

 There are number of reasons which make SQL tuning bit complex for developers.
 Firstly, it requires extensive technical expertise to write and understand different executional plans.
 While writing clean and complete SQL statements is the responsibility of the one who garners thorough knowledge of it.